rifah07/a-teaching-saas-app/instructions.md

 16. Install vapi using point 13 above.
 17. Install lottie (for sound animation) using 14 point above
 18. Install shadcn accordion by point 15 above
+19. If there is dependency error, install package using point 16 above